flameJam/file-access-log-agent/README.md

-# File-Access-Log Java Agent (WIP)
+# File-Access-Log Java Agent

 ...is a Java agent for logging accessed files and resources of a SUT during test runtime.
-This is part of my masters thesis with the goal to include non-code artifacts, such as config-files, resources, ... into the Test Gap Analysis in Teamscale.
+This is part of my master's thesis with the goal to include non-code artifacts, such as config-files, resources, ... into the Test Gap Analysis in Teamscale.

 ## Installation